-Fiber optic cables are flexible cables that can range in size up to 3,000 m in length.
-Longer cables present a higher likelihood of sea turtle interactions, and therefore present an increased risk of entanglement of a sea turtle.
-Other factors that increase risk of sea turtle interactions with fiber optic cables include the amount of time a fiber optic cable is in the same vicinity of a sea turtle; however, these cables will only be within the water column during the activity and while they sink, the likelihood of a sea turtle encountering and becoming entangled within the water column is extremely low.
-Fiber optic cables exhibit several physical qualities that reduce the risk of entanglement.
-Primarily, these cables are brittle and break easily.
-Because of the physical properties of fiber optic material, the cable is brittle and easily broken when kinked, twisted, or bent sharply.
-The cables are often designed with controlled buoyancy to minimize the cable's effect on vehicle movement.
-The fiber optic cable would be suspended within the water column during the activity, and then be expected to sink to the seafloor.
-Further, activities that use fiber optic cables occur in deep waters.
-These factors reduce the likelihood that a fiber optic cable would be in close proximity to a sea turtle-the cable is only buoyant during the training and testing activity, and subsequently sinks after use to rest in benthic habitats.
-If the isobaths is greater than the maximum benthic foraging ability (dive depth) of a sea turtle, then these cables would not present an entanglement risk.
-For example, as discussed previously, leatherbacks may dive to depths greater than 1,000 m in search of prey (e.g., jellyfish), while other species (e.g., loggerheads) may forage in benthic habitats as deep as approximately 200 m, and juvenile sea turtles (e.g., green sea turtles) resting and foraging in waters as deep as approximately 30 m (Hochscheid, 2014b; Rieth et al., 2011).
-In addition, because of the physical properties of the fiber optic material, the cable is unlikely to entangle a sea turtle body or appendage because the cable would likely break before an entangling loop would form.
-If a loop did form around an appendage or sea turtle body, the cable would subsequently break quickly on its own or in response to sea turtle movement.
+If the isobath is greater than the maximum benthic foraging ability (dive depth) of a sea turtle, then these cables would not present an entanglement risk.
+For example, as discussed previously, leatherbacks may dive to depths greater than 1,000 m in search of prey (e.g., jellyfish), while other species (e.g., loggerheads) may forage in benthic habitats as deep as approximately 200 m, and juvenile sea turtles (e.g., green sea turtles) resting and foraging in waters as deep as approximately 30 m (Hochscheid, 2014).
+In addition, although hatchlings would not likely be able to escape entrapment if entangled, but the chance of entanglement for a hatchling is very unlikely since these cables will be within the water column during the activity.
 Therefore, fiber optic cables present an entanglement risk to sea turtles, but it is unlikely that an entanglement event would occur and any entanglement would be temporary (a few seconds) before the sea turtle could resume normal activities.
 As noted in Section 3.8.2.1.5 (General Threats), entanglement by fishing gear is a serious global threat to sea turtles.
 The various types of marine debris attributed to sea turtle entanglement (e.g., commercial fishing gear, towed gear, stationary gear, or gillnets) have substantially higher (up to 500-2,000 lb.) breaking strengths at their "weak links."
 If fiber optic cables and fragments of cables sink to the seafloor in an area where the bottom is calm, they would remain there undisturbed.
 In an area with bottom currents or active tidal influence, the fiber optic strands may move along the seafloor, away from the location in which they were expended and potentially into sea turtle benthic foraging habitats.
 Over time, these strands may become covered by sediment in most areas or colonized by attaching and encrusting organisms, which would further stabilize the material and reduce the potential for reintroduction as an entanglement risk.